Specialist Domestic Abuse Court (SDAC)

-The SDVC at Thames Magistrates operates a remand and sentencing court every Thursday.
-The SDVC at Stratford Magistrates operates Domestic Abuse trial courts every Monday and Tuesday.
+The SDAC at Thames Magistrates operates a remand and sentencing court every Thursday.
+The SDAC at Stratford Magistrates operates Domestic Abuse trial courts every Monday and Tuesday.

-Key features of the Specialist Domestic Violence Court
+Key features of the Specialist Domestic Abuse Court

 - Specially trained Court Personnel